To clean carbon on pistons, remove the cylinder head and use a piston cleaner and a soft brush. Ensure the piston surface is dry before reassembly.

 Chemical solvents like acetone, hydrochloric acid, and commercial cleaners containing sodium hydroxide can dissolve carbon deposits.
 Mechanical methods, such as brushing or scraping, also effectively remove carbon buildup.

-What Is The Best Way To Clean Carbon From Engine?
+What Is The Best Way To Clean Carbon From an Engine?

 Does Wd 40 Remove Carbon?